Azargaz/React-Firebase-MUI/README.md

-## Personal Website
+## React Website

-This project is my personal website made using React+Firebase+MaterialsUI.
+This project is website made using React+Firebase+MaterialsUI.
+It was made to learn basics of React, MaterialUI and Google Firebase.

 ## Available Scripts